facebook/react-native-website/website/blog/2025-02-19-react-native-0.78.md

 With React Native 0.78 we improved the integration of React Native on iOS.

-This version introduces a new class called `RCTReactNativeFactory` that allows you to create instances of ReactNative without the need of an AppDelegate.
-This should allow you to create a new version of ReactNative in a ViewController, for example.
+This version introduces a new class called `RCTReactNativeFactory` that allows you to create instances of React Native without the need of an AppDelegate.
+This should allow you to create a new version of React Native in a ViewController, for example.
 This simplifies dramatically the integration with Brownfield apps.

 Imagine that you want to show a React Native view in a View Controller of your app.
-Starting from React Native 0.78, what you need to do, after installing all the dependencies as shown in [this guide](https://reactnative.dev/docs/next/integration-with-existing-apps?language=apple#1-set-up-directory-structure), is to add this code:
+Starting from React Native 0.78, what you need to do, after installing all the dependencies as shown in [this guide](/docs/next/integration-with-existing-apps?language=apple#1-set-up-directory-structure), is to add this code:

 ```diff